 For more information on specific interactions, review the following Healthline articles about Ritalin and Strattera interactions.

 Both Strattera and Ritalin can cause the following mild side effects:

 - upset stomach

 - decreased appetite

-People who take Ritalin can become dependent upon it, and have difficulty stopping taking it.
-You should not take Ritalin if you have a history of substance abuse.
-If you stop taking it suddenly, you may experience symptoms of withdrawal, which can lead to serious depression.
+People who take Ritalin can become dependent on it and have difficulty stopping their use.
+People who stop taking Ritalin suddenly may experience symptoms of withdrawal, which can lead to serious depression.
 These symptoms may worsen if you’re used to taking a high dose.
-It’s best to taper off the medication slowly, under a doctor’s care.
+It’s best to taper off the medication slowly under a doctor’s care.

 Some people who have taken Ritalin have also experienced blood circulation problems in their fingers and toes.
 New or worsening psychiatric symptoms have also been reported.

 Both Strattera and Ritalin treat ADHD.
 However, most of their similarities end there.
 There are several differences between how the drugs work, the forms and strengths they come in, and their unintended effects.
 Talk to your doctor.
 With your medical history and the list of drugs that you currently take, your doctor can help you see if one of these drugs or an alternative is best for you.